icewolfz/jiMUD/docs/functions.md

       - prepend with x for aixterm bright colors
       - append background to get background code directly
       - eg redbackground to get red background, xred to get aixterm red or xredbackground to get aixterm red background
+- `random(i,j)` return a random number between i and j, if j omitted, i is then considered the maximum and will return a number between 0 and i